Backing for new cardiac research environment

 Sweden is a country with unique prospects for medical “big data” research.
 This is thanks to the patient information collected in medical registers covering the entire population, and to a long tradition of major population studies with voluntary research subjects followed over decades.

-Johan Sundström, cardiologist and Professor of Epidemiology at Uppsala University, is to head the research environment, which will be named “the Anders Wiklöf Institute of Cardiac Research”.
+Johan Sundström, cardiologist and Professor of Epidemiology at Uppsala University, is to head the research environment, which will be named “the Anders Wiklöf Institute for Heart Research”.
 For a decade, he has been leading a national initiative to coordinate all Sweden’s population studies, with the aim of paving the way for world-leading cardiovascular research.

 “Anders Wiklöf’s contribution represents a decisive opportunity for our research: to set up a focused, large-scale research initiative in cardiovascular diseases so that we can predict and prevent them better.
 For me as a researcher, Anders Wiklöf’s interest in, and knowledge of, these matters is also especially inspiring.
 My ambition is for us, in five years’ time, to have identified new factors precipitating heart attacks and contributing to other cardiovascular diseases, and thereby to be able to predict and prevent them in time,” Sundström says.